ckulasekaran/P81.62.16-KN-Website/src/post/recording-diamonds-and-rust.md

 ![Cel and Sharim rehearsing](/assets/images/diamonds-session/cel-and-sharim-rehearsal.jpg)
 > Rehearsing and noodling around

-On the 18th of February, 2025, we occupied Studio B at The Record Co., fully prepared to squander the day in the productive fashion reserved for old friends and ill-defined plans.
-And because the univser seemed to be having a particularly good day, a last-minute call brought Sébastien Ridoré to our doorstep, viola case in one hand and the practiced expression of a man who knew full well he was about to steal the show.
+On the 18th of February, 2025, we occupied Studio B at The Record Co., fully prepared to squander the day in the productive fashion reserved only for old friends and ill-defined plans.
+And because the univsere seemed to be having a particularly good day, a last-minute call brought Sébastien Ridoré to our doorstep, viola case in one hand and the practiced expression of a man who knew full well he was about to steal the show.

 | ![Cel's happy place](/assets/images/diamonds-session/cel-recording-leads.png) | ![Sharim and Sèb in session](/assets/images/diamonds-session/sharim-chua-and-sebastien-ridore-recording.png)
 | :--: | :--: |
 > In session!

-Sébastien treated E-flat minor the way a master taiolor handles silk - lightly, precisely, and with just enough flourish to make it look effortless.
+Sébastien treated E-flat minor the way a master tailor handles silk - lightly, precisely, and with just enough flourish to make it look effortless.
 He laced the track with improvised lines that hovered above it like smoke curling off a good cigar, and for a few splendid hours, the world outside might as well not have existed.

 ![Sébastien Ridoré and Cel Kulasekaran in the studio](/assets/images/diamonds-session/cel-kulasekaran-and-sebastien-ridore.jpg)
 > With Sébastien Ridoré in the studio